Jonirulah/VoiceRecognition/README.md

 But if you are not using a domain/cloudflare your URL should be like this (make sure that you have your port TCP open)
 http://163.210.34.39:8000/speech

 This is completely open-source, you can fork it, recode it, re-style it, do whatever you want with it.
-And yeah you are able to do PR if you can improve the code, as always I do those things for myself and them since I don't use them, I don't give support as much as I would do with any active project.
+And yeah you are able to do PR if you can improve the code, as always I do those things for myself and then since I don't use them, I don't give support as much as I would do with any active project.